mui/material-ui/docs/src/pages/components/modal/modal-es.md

 ## Transiciones

 The open/close state of the modal can be animated with a transition component.
-This component should respect the following conditions:
+Este componente debe respetar las siguientes condiciones:

-- Be a direct child descendent of the modal.
+- Ser un hijo directo del modal.
 - Have an `in` prop.
 This corresponds to the open / close state.
 - Call the `onEnter` callback prop when the enter transition starts.
 - Call the `onExited` callback prop when the exit transition is completed.
 These two callbacks allow the modal to unmount the child content when closed and fully transitioned.